What does a new charter school in Rock Hill mean for students, York County schools?

 She attends Oceanside Collegiate Academy in Mount Pleasant, a public charter high school that opened in August 2016.
 Oceanside is managed by Pinnacle Charter School Management Group, the same group planning to open a similar school next year in Rock Hill.

 Legion Collegiate Academy, a new charter school that will focus on athletics and academics, is set to open in August 2019.
-The exact location has not been determined but a planning committee is looking at sites on the west side of Rock Hill, said Todd Helms, director of operations for Pinnacle.
+The exact location has not been determined.
+Todd Helms, director of operations for Pinnacle, had said a planning committee was looking at sites on the west side of Rock Hill.
+Officials now say the school may not be in that area.

 The model